 Bottom line

 Air Canada’s Aeroplan program is offering a bonus on purchased points.
-It seems that the standard offer is for up a 90% bonus, which kicks in as long as you purchase at least 70,000 points in one transaction.
-This is an opportunity to buy points for 1.32 cents (in USD) each.
+While people may be targeted for different offers, it appears the best offer is for up to a 100% bonus, which kicks in as long as you purchase at least 80,000 points in one transaction.
+This is an opportunity to buy points for 1.37 cents (in USD) each.

 This could represent a good deal, and there are plenty of situations under which the math will work out for this promotion.
 Still, in general I’d only recommend buying points with a short term use in mind, as there’s always risk to holding onto points for longer periods of time.